 - Financial independence by 45

 - Pay for a wedding in 18 months

 - Pay for 2 kids to go to private school

 These can be your goals.
-Make sure each goal has time or date.
+Make sure each goal has a time or date.
 This makes it much easier to have the right strategy in place when we go through the framework which we are about to do.

 It’s important to know when you want to achieve your goal.
 Is it a house in 5 years, kids’ education in 10, retirement in 25?
-We’ll be working backwards so make sure you know.
+We’ll be working backward so make sure you know.

 Let’s create your winning investment strategy

 Now we have found your dreams and goals and turned them into a few “why” statements, it’s time to add these to the framework that will give us our investment strategy.